|

 centres offering more local access.
 Each centre operates a

-range of orchestras, bands and choirs; and the LEA’s arts in education policy ensures that arts
+- the LEA’s arts in education policy ensures that arts

 projects in schools, including, of course, music are planned